-- NOTE: Orient the drive in the bracket so that its bottom will face the left side of the chassis when the bracket is installed in the chassis. - 8 Reinstall the hard-drive bracket in the chassis (see the following figure).
+🖉 NOTE: Orient the drive in the bracket so that its bottom will face the left side of the chassis when the bracket is installed in the chassis.

 Insert the drive bracket into the chassis, sliding it in until the tabs snap into place.
 Rotate the drive door upward to the chassis until it snaps securely into place.